 Disclaimer: I am not a retail recruiter.
 I am a professional resume writer for the retail industry.
-Therefore, this post is simply my opinion on how to market yourself, and it's based on my years of experience as a retail hiring manager, job search consultant, employment advisor, retail resume analyst, and retail resume writer.
+Therefore, this post is simply my opinion on how to market yourself, and it's based on my years of experience as a retail hiring manager, employment counselor, retail resume analyst, and retail resume writer.

 Every week I see messages like the following in resume summaries, cover letters, LinkedIn posts, etc.:

 "I am a dynamic and multi-talented retail executive with a wealth of knowledge and experience.
 I am looking for an opportunity to use my unparalleled expertise in retail sales management to lead your company to unprecedented heights.
 Check out my profile and contact me today!"

 Messages like this don't attract my attention, nor do they attract the attention of many recruiters, in my experience.
 Why?
 Because it doesn't say anything.

 Recruiters need to know certain things to establish whether you're a viable candidate.
 They may be able to find the answers in your LinkedIn profile (although many people don't even include it there), but why make them search for it?
 It's like putting all the gold in your resume and stuffing your cover letter with fluff - or filling up the first page-and-a-half of your resume with hyperbole and leaving your employment history for the very end.

 If you bury the gold and leave a trail for it, they may not be inclined to follow the trail (especially when they have hundreds of other candidates vying for their attention).

 At a minimum, retail recruiters want to know whether you have had the desired accountability in past positions.
 This includes things like: